wavemaker/docs/learn/how-tos/configuring-jws-and-opaque-security-providers.md

 |roleMappingEnabled|role mapping can be enabled/disabled for each sub provider.|
 |roleMappingConfig|Opaque token provider supports two types of role mappings.|

-### Role Mapping
+### Role Mapping in Opaque Token

-The role attribute is configured using the JWS database or custom database.
+The role attribute is configured using the Opaque token database or custom database.
 To know more about role mapping, see [Role Mapping](/learn/app-development/app-security/central-authentication-system/#role-mapping).

 #### Opaque Token Role Attribute Mapping